ChrisAxt/Dentistimo-GUI/README.md

-# Team 5 Frontend
+# Frontend

+## Description

-This is the frontend of the DENTISTIMO project.
+This is the frontend part of the distributed system DENTISTIMO, a web application that offers a geolocalisation based dental care booking system.
+Dentistimo GUI provides a graphical user interface of the system using dentistry data from the clinic handler component.
+More details can be found below in this README.md file.

 Responsibilities: